robertorosero/pyhtonmig/Doc/c-api/init.rst

    lock has been created, the current thread must not have acquired it, otherwise deadlock ensues.
 (This function is available even when thread support is disabled at compile time.)

+.. cfunction:: void PyEval_ReInitThreads()

+   This function is called from :cfunc:`PyOS_AfterFork` to ensure that newly created child processes don't hold locks referring to threads which are not running in the child process.

 The following macros are normally used without a trailing semicolon; look for example usage in the Python source distribution.